-- affinity with pensions and related subjects - ability to adopt a multidisciplinary approach and consider the relations between various topics - ability to reflect and look critically both at the actions of the Board and at their own actions - ability to work with other members of the Accountability Council and with the Board - display energy, drive, and commitment - ability to think and act independently in the interests of all stakeholders in the fund - ability to think critically - ability to examine the policy conducted from all angles, form their own opinion of it, and understand the consequences of it, partly in consideration of the need to strike a balance between the interests of the various stakeholders.
+- affinity with pensions and related subjects: - ability to adopt a multidisciplinary approach and consider the relations between various topics the ability to reflect and look critically both at the actions of the Board and at his or her own actions - ability to work with other members of the Accountability Council and with the Board - display energy, drive, and commitment - ability to think and act independently in the interests of all stakeholders in the fund - to think critically. - ability to examine the policy conducted from all angles, form his or her own opinion of it, and understand the consequences of it, partly in consideration of the need to strike a balance between the interests of the various stakeholders.